plantanapp/documentation/docs/creating-and-maintaining-a-mapping-table.md

 ### General Approach

-Configure an automation job that runs when database changes occur, such as:
+Run the synchronization as a batch operation when data changes occur, such as:

-* Inserts into `app.ContactHistory`
+* inserts into `app.ContactHistory`
-* Updates to `ContactId`
+* updates to `ContactId`
-* Deletes of records
+* deletes of records

 ### Implementation Guidance

-* Trigger the synchronization process based on database activity (A/C/D events)
+* Trigger via scheduled job or workflow
-* Ensure the job runs frequently enough to keep the mapping table current
+* Avoid per-row execution; use batch processing
-* Avoid running per-row; instead, execute as a batch operation
+* Run frequently enough to keep mappings current

 This ensures:

-* Consistent performance
+* minimal impact on user operations
-* Minimal overhead during user operations
+* consistent performance
-* Reliable alignment between tables
+* reliable alignment between systems

 * * * *